Seastar

 Checks whether the future has failed.

-true if the future is availble and has failed.
+if the future is available and has failed.

 Finally continuation for statements that require waiting for the result.
 I.e. you need to "finally" call a function that returns a possibly unavailable future.
 The returned future will be "waited for", any exception generated will be propagated, but the return value is ignored.
 I.e. the original return value (the future upon which you are making this call) will be preserved.